-- Explore the similarities and differences between the lives of the students in the class and children around the world. - Experience the inequalities that exist between children around the world through a game. - Understand the reasons for inequalities between children in different countries.
+- Explore the similarities and differences between the lives of the students in the class and children around the world.

+- through a game.

+- countries.

-- IWB/flipchart/big sheet of paper
+- · IWB/flipchart/big sheet of paper

-- Whiteboard markers/pens
+- · Whiteboard markers/pens

 - · Role cards photocopied, printed and cut out

 - USB presentation